Stray-field imaging of magnetic vortices with a single diamond spin

-As a final experiment, we study a higher-order magnetization distribution on a Fe$_{20}$Ni$_{80}$ square dot.
+{\bf Imaging higher-order magnetization distribution.} As a final experiment, we study a higher-order magnetization distribution on a Fe$_{20}$Ni$_{80}$ square dot.
 As shown in Figure~\ref{Fig4}(a), highly non trivial magnetic field distributions are observed above some square ferromagnetic structures of the sample.
 Obviously these particular squares are not in the regular vortex distribution studied previously.
 One way to determine the magnetization distribution is to make an assumption about it, compute the expected dual-iso-B-image, and compare to experimental data.
 Here the four near-symmetry points distributed around the square center suggest a magnetization state comprising four vortices distributed around one anti-vortex at the center (Fig.~\ref{Fig4}(b)), which is a known equilibrium state in such ferromagnetic structures~\cite{Shigeto2002}.
-Comparison between the simulated (Fig.~\ref{Fig4}(c)) and measured magnetic images unambiguously validates our hypothesis that this particular square exhibits a four-vortex-one-antivortex magnetization state~\cite{Note}. \\ This experiment illustrates that scanning NV magnetometry enables robust comparisons with micromagnetic simulations and therefore appears as a powerful tool for fundamental studies in nanomagnetism and, more generally, nanoscience.
-Indeed, the direct measurement of weak magnetic fields, without perturbation and with a nanoscale resolution, may allow clearing some important issues, such as the nature of magnetic domain walls in ultrathin films with perpendicular anisotropy, which controls their current-induced motion~\cite{Khvalkovskiy13}.
-The detection of exotic magnetic structures known as skyrmion lattices~\cite{Heinze2011} is another example of a challenge that may be met by scanning NV magnetometry.
-On a broader perspective, the observation of the stray fields created by persistent currents in micro- and nanostructures where the phase coherence of the carriers is preserved, a quantum realization of the naive Amperian currents proposed two centuries ago to explain the magnetism of matter, appears also within reach of scanning NV magnetometry.\\
+Comparison between the simulated (Fig.~\ref{Fig4}(c)) and measured magnetic images unambiguously validates our hypothesis that this particular square exhibits a four-vortex-one-antivortex magnetization state~\cite{Note}. \\